jromainkrupa/jeanro/_posts/2021-07-26-rails-tailwind-setup-with-webpack.markdown

 $ tailwindcss@latest postcss@latest autoprefixer@latest
 ```

-if you have an error 👇
+if you have an error 👇 then fix it here [here](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build)

 ```
 Error: PostCSS plugin tailwindcss requires PostCSS 8.
 ```

-then fix it here [here](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build)
+Now we need to import tailwindcss in `postcss.config.js` that is in the root of your directory.

 ```javascript
 // postcss.config.js